fossabot/everpl/docs/source/api/streaming_api.rst

 - ``timestamp`` is set to the current UNIX time (``123456.76`` on example);
 - ``message_id`` value is an integer, a temporary identifier of a message to be acknowledged.

-If the number of undelivered messages will exceed the set number of retained messages, than the old messages will be **lost**, **without** any ability to be recovered.

 Retained messages are allowed to be re-sent until their delivery will be acknowledged by a client.
 The time between attempts to re-send a message